10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 One of the most notorious characteristics of a baitcasting reel is its susceptibility to being backlashed.
 This is also called a variety of other terms like bird’s nest, and tangles, but the overall concept is simple—the reel will become backlashed when an angler makes a cast and doesn’t properly time his or her efforts to stop the spool from spinning with their thumb.
 Failing to stop the spool in time will allow it to continue spinning freely, emptying off large amounts of fishing line that will compile at the opening of the reel where the line feeds off the spool.

-This can be a huge frustration for anglers as a backlash can take several minutes to untangle, but in the worst cases, you’ll be forced to cut the line and spend even more time working to free the knotted line before once again tying on your lure and making another cast.
+This can be a huge frustration for anglers as a backlash can take several minutes to untangle.
+In the worst cases, you’ll be forced to cut the line and spend even more time working to free the knotted line before again tying on your lure and making another cast.

 Brake systems on modern baitcasting reels can be made from four main types of components that include:

-I personally prefer a reel that has a digital braking system as they are more capable of recognizing the moment a spool needs to be slowed down in order to help avoid backlashing their line.
-However, centrifugal and magnetic braking systems are also very capable of adequately slowing a spool’s rotation down enough to avoid the dreaded bird’s nest.
+I personally prefer a reel that has a digital braking system as they are more capable of recognizing the moment a spool needs to be slowed down to help avoid backlashing their line.
+However, centrifugal and magnetic braking systems can also adequately slow a spool’s rotation to avoid the dreaded bird’s nest.

 Spool Size

-Just as with any other type of reel, it’s important to take into consideration the size of the spool when it comes to a baitcasting reel.
+Just as with any other type of reel, it’s important to consider the size of the spool when it comes to a baitcasting reel.
 A larger spool will essentially allow you to use heavier line while smaller spools are generally considered better for shorter casts.
-The line capacity is dictated by the spool diameter and depth.
+The spool diameter and depth dictate the line capacity.

 Most anglers who use techniques like flipping or pitching around docks and other types of structure rely on smaller spools as they can more easily control the accuracy of each cast.